OGGM/oggm-edu/docs/user_content.rst

 making use of this system.

-Ideally, we would like all OGGM-Edu related content to be bundled here on this open platform: if you feel comfortable sharing your content to others, please let us know!
+Ideally, we would like all OGGM-Edu related content to be bundled here on this open platform: if you are creating educational resources based on OGGM-Edu, please :ref:`get in touch <title_contact>` so that we can advertise them!

 On MyBinder
 -----------